Ruban2205/Machine_learning_fundamentals/README.md

 ## 📚 Topics Covered

 1) [Exploratory Data Analysis](/Notebooks/01a_Exploratory_Data_Analysis.ipynb)
+Exploratory Data Analysis (EDA) is the process of analyzing and visualizing data to understand its main characteristics.
+It involves summarizing the main features of the dataset, identifying patterns, and detecting outliers or missing values.
+EDA helps in gaining insights and formulating hypotheses before applying more advanced modeling techniques.

 2) [Preprocessing](/Notebooks/01b_Pre_Process.ipynb)
+Preprocessing is the initial step in preparing data for machine learning models.
+It involves transforming raw data into a format suitable for analysis.
+Preprocessing techniques include handling missing values, encoding categorical variables, scaling numerical features, and normalizing data.
+Proper preprocessing can improve the quality of the data and enhance the performance of machine learning algorithms.

 3) [Feature Engineering](/Notebooks/02_Feature_Engineering.ipynb)
+Feature Engineering refers to the process of creating new features or modifying existing ones to improve the performance of machine learning models.
+It involves selecting relevant features, creating interaction terms, transforming variables, and extracting useful information from the data.
+Feature engineering can help uncover hidden patterns, reduce dimensionality, and enhance the predictive power of models.

 4) [Regression](/Notebooks/03_Regression.ipynb)
+Regression is a supervised learning technique used for predicting continuous numerical values based on input features.
+It aims to establish a mathematical relationship between the dependent variable and one or more independent variables.
+Regression models estimate the parameters that best fit the data and can be used for both linear and non-linear relationships.

 5) [Single Layer Perceptron](/Notebooks/04_SLP.ipynb)
+The Single Layer Perceptron is one of the simplest neural network architectures.
+It consists of a single layer of artificial neurons (perceptrons) that are connected to the input features.
+The perceptrons compute weighted sums of the inputs and apply an activation function to produce output predictions.
+Single Layer Perceptrons are primarily used for binary classification tasks.

 6) [Multi Layer Perceptron](/Notebooks/05_MLP.ipynb)
+The Multi Layer Perceptron (MLP) is a type of artificial neural network with multiple layers of perceptrons.
+It consists of an input layer, one or more hidden layers, and an output layer.
+Each perceptron in the network applies a non-linear activation function to the weighted sum of its inputs.
+MLPs can be used for various tasks, including classification, regression, and pattern recognition.

 7) [Agglomerative Clustering](/Notebooks/06_Agglomerative.ipynb)
+Agglomerative Clustering is a hierarchical clustering technique used to group similar data points into clusters.
+It starts with each data point as a separate cluster and gradually merges them based on their similarity.
+The process continues until all data points belong to a single cluster or a predefined number of clusters is reached.
+Agglomerative Clustering produces a dendrogram, which can be used to determine the optimal number of clusters.

 8) [Fuzzy C-means](/Notebooks/07_FCM.ipynb)
+Fuzzy C-means is a clustering algorithm that assigns data points to clusters based on the degree of membership.
+Unlike traditional clustering algorithms, Fuzzy C-means allows data points to belong to multiple clusters simultaneously.
+Each data point is assigned a membership value indicating its degree of association with each cluster.
+Fuzzy C-means is particularly useful when dealing with data that exhibits overlapping patterns or uncertain boundaries.

 9) [Self Organising Map](/Notebooks/08_SOM.ipynb)
+A Self Organising Map (SOM), also known as a Kohonen map, is an unsupervised learning algorithm used for visualizing and clustering high-dimensional data.
+It creates a low-dimensional representation of the input space, where similar data points are mapped closer together.
+SOMs are often used for exploratory data analysis, pattern recognition, and data visualization tasks.

 10) [Apriori Algorithm](/Notebooks/09_Apriori.ipynb)
+The Apriori algorithm is a popular algorithm for association rule mining in large datasets.
+It discovers interesting relationships or associations between different items in a dataset.
+The algorithm uses a measure called support to identify itemsets that occur together frequently.
+These itemsets are then used to generate association rules that provide insights into the dependencies between items.

 11) [Ensemble Learning Approach](/Notebooks/10_Ensemble.ipynb)
+Ensemble learning is a technique that combines multiple individual models to make more accurate predictions.
+It leverages the diversity of different models to improve overall performance.
+Ensemble methods such as bagging, boosting, and stacking are commonly used.
+They can be applied to various machine learning tasks, including classification, regression, and anomaly detection.

 ### Simplified Notebooks 🗒️🗒️
 1) [Data Preprocessing](/Simplified_Notebook/ML_Data_Preprocessing.ipynb)